Weight Management: Healthy Eating

 Food is your body’s fuel.
 You can’t live without it.
 The key is to give your body enough nutrients and energy without eating too much.
 Reading food labels can help you make healthy choices.
 Also, learn new eating habits to manage your weight.

-A gram of fat has almost twice the calories of a gram of protein or carbohydrates.
-Try to balance your food choices so that 20% to 35% of your calories comes from total fat.
+A gram of fat has almost 2.5 times the calories of a gram of protein or carbohydrates.
+Try to balance your food choices so that only 20% to 35% of your calories comes from total fat.
 This means an average of 2½ to 3½ grams of fat for each 100 calories you eat.

 High-fiber foods are digested more slowly than low-fiber foods, so you feel full longer.
 Try to get 31 grams of fiber each day.
 Foods high in fiber include:

 Whole-grain or bran breads, pastas, and cereals